zpace/wiscdatasciencegroup/days/day_05/README.md

 Copyright (c) 2016 Adam Miller

+### Environment Setup

+This notebook requires `python 3`, `matplotlib`, `numpy`, `pandas`, `seaborn`, and `scikit-learn`.

+If your base environment does not work or the environment for this repo fails to solve, you can create a new environment and get started like this:

+`conda create -n ml_astro python=3.7 jupyter matplotlib numpy pandas seaborn scikit-learn -y`

+`conda activate ml_astro`

+`jupyter notebook`

+### Intellectual Property Note

-**Intellectual Property Note**: LSSTC-DSFP materials are distributed under the MIT License, which states
+LSSTC-DSFP materials are distributed under the MIT License, which states

 ```
 Permission is hereby granted, free of charge, to any person obtaining a copy